 The fair treatment of customers, or TCF as it is generally known underpins the General Code of Conduct for financial services providers (FSPs), like Eqstra Financial Services (EFS) and the Representatives working for it to provide customers with a quality, reliable and professional service.

-The TCF initiative has at its core, six outcomes which function as a guide on how financial service providers can achieve the imperative of treating customers fairly, and we at Eqstra, as your fleet insurance representative fully subscribes to TCF and the fundamental principles that it stand for and wants to achieve.
+The TCF initiative has at its core, six outcomes that function as a guide on how financial service providers can achieve the imperative of treating customers fairly, and we at Eqstra, as your fleet insurance representative fully subscribes to TCF and the fundamental principles that it stands for and wants to achieve.

-Outcome 2 deals with product and service design and their suitability for the target
+Outcome 2 deals with product and service design and its suitability for the target market.

 Outcome 3 requires FSP’s to properly inform customers prior to the purchase and to keep them informed even after the sale.